 As a tool for investigate and for therapeutics, the stimulation of neurons in a localized and safe way could pave the way for biomedical breakthroughs.
 Optical stimulation could be the key for a non-invasive alternative approach by the elimination of wiring in such devices.

-Bioelectronic therapeutics based on nano and microelectrodes have been developed and have garnered great interest for the electrical communication with neurons.
+Bioelectronic therapeutics based on nano and microelectrodes have been developed and have garnered great interest for electrical communication with neurons.

 For in vivo human applications nongenetic approaches that impart long-term photosensitivity to electrophysiological processes are highly desired.
 However, the range of suitable devices for optical stimulation of neurons is limited.